Skip to content

 3. Potential for Chipping: While very durable, the edges of porcelain countertops can chip if subjected to heavy impact.

-At Granite Guy Inc., we’re experienced in the fabrication and installation of porcelain for a variety of uses in the home.
-If you’d like to learn more about the possibilities of using porcelain for various parts of your home project, come visit our showroom or email us to set up a home visit.
+At Granite Guy Inc., we have experience in making and installing porcelain for many uses in the home.
+If you want to learn more about using porcelain in your home project, visit our showroom.
+You can also email us to set up a home visit.